 The third truth expresses the realisation that the roots of our suffering can be destroyed.
 Through the elimination of these roots we can bring our suffering to an end.

-And in the fourth truth, the Buddha gives us in his Noble Eightfold Path the therapy for our healing.
+And in the fourth truth, the Buddha gives us the therapy for our healing with his Noble Eightfold Path.

 The Buddha shows us the way out of a cycle, a way we must travel ourselves.